freitasgouvea/solidity-expert-bootcamp/06-Assembly2/Readme.md

 0x68601e8060093d393df35952383d59396009380160173d828234f050f0ff
 ```

-A: This code seem to be calculating values and executing the deployment of the contract.
+A: This code seem to be calculating values (simulates cell division) and executing the deployment of the contract.

 3. Explain what the following code is doing in the Yul ERC20 contract: